DartSams/Flask-login-app/README.md

 ## Features
-> Valid HTML5 & CSS3
+> Valid HTML5, CSS3 & Python code
 > Easy to modify
 > Uses Flask Server

 ## Installation & Deployment
 -	Clone the repository
 -	Create a mysql account using mysql installer `https://www.youtube.com/watch?v=3vsC05rxZ8c` has a great video demonstrating how to create account,set up databases and teaches sql query commands
--   Create a file called `.env` inside it type `password='<your mysql username>'` then s=do the same for host,user,and database name
+-   Create a file called `.env` inside it type `password='<your mysql username>'` then do the same for host,user,and database name
 -	Now run the `main.py` file